ARMROfficial/armr/doc/setup-meek.md

 ### Configuration

-Open your *DeepOnion.conf* and enter below parameters to activate **meek** at the Wallet UI or daemon startup.
+Open your *ARMR.conf* and enter below parameters to activate **meek** at the Wallet UI or daemon startup.

 ```
 torplugin=meek